 Update: Magisk 16.3 roots Android P 9.0 DP1 on Google Pixel 2 and Pixel 2 XL.
-Magisk 16.0, Magisk v15.4, and Magisk v15.3 are now available for download along with Magisk Manager v5.5.4 for download and install with several bug fixes.
+Magisk 16.0, Magisk v15.4, and Magisk v15.3 are now available for download along with Magisk Manager v5.6.1 for download and install with several bug fixes.
 Magisk is being updated to stable version 15.0.
 This is great news for more and more Android phones can be rooted using the most popular rooting tool called Magisk v15.0 after the SuperSU.
 The latest version of Magisk is now out of beta with many improvements to the Super User libraries.
 Magisk v15.0 is now available for download officially for all the Android users.
 This is after the huge success of the previous Magisk 14.6 beta version.
 Apart for being a rooting tool, Magisk also brings several new features and functionalities like seamless OTA installation even on a rooted device, Magisk hide, root hide, bypass Google’s Safety Net, install various modules, etc.

 Recently, all the major developers are rolling out newer versions of their software, tools, apps, or packages in order to bring about support for the latest Android 8.1 Oreo and the latest smartphones in the market.
 Developers of Xposed Framework, Lineage OS 15.1, Resurrection Remix 6.0, Paranoid Android 8.0, and many others are currently working on the Oreo platform.
 This brings us to the latest Magisk 15.